Multifamily Marketing Ideas for 2020

 - Top 15 Restaurants to Try in [Property City]

 Multifamily Marketing Made Easy

-There are many creative ways to enhance the current resident experience with smart apartment solutions, as well as beef up the community’s online presence to attract new residents.
-Make the most out of 2020 and try out some of these multifamily marketing strategies today!
+There are many creative ways to enhance the current resident experience with smart apartment solutions and as well as beef up the community’s online presence to attract new residents.
+Make the most out of 2020 and try out some of these multifamily marketing ideas today!

 For more insights, stay on top of current industry trends with our 5 Renovation Ideas With Millennial Renters in Mind and keep residents happy with our 9 Tenant Retention Ideas that Win Residents Over.

 - Freddie Mac.
 2019 Outlook Multifamily Research Center. http://www.freddiemac.com/fmac-resources/research/pdf/2019-Outlook.pdf